ID56/Data-Analysis-Python/README.md

 # Data-Analysis-Python
-Before working on any particular machine learning problem, it is a reasonably decent idea to explore the given data first.
-Here's some of the exploratory data analysis I usually use.

-Libraries used: Numpy, pandas, scikit-learn, scipy, seaborn, matplotlib.

-Data: The Ames Housing Dataset, from kaggle.
-Original source: http://www.amstat.org/publications/jse/v19n3/decock/AmesHousing.xls
+Before jumping headfirst into any machine learning problem, we need to get the lay of the land.
+Or more accurately, the lay of the <i>data.</i> Here's a ready to go collection of various EDA techniques that will offer useful insights about whatever problem you're working on.